Please enable JavaScript

 Effects of the combination of AHAs, BHA and PHA on acne after three weeks.

-It is prudent to exercise caution with kojic acid, which is suspected of acting as an endocrine disruptor and of being allergenic, mutagenic and carcinogenic.
+Caution should be exercised with kojic acid, which is suspected of acting as an endocrine disruptor and of being allergenic, mutagenic and carcinogenic.

 Efficacité de la combinaison acide glycolique/hydroquinone avec ou sans acide kojique sur le mélasma.

-Effectiveness of the glycolic acid/hydroquinone combination with or without kojic acid on melasma.
+Efficacy of the glycolic acid/hydroquinone combination with or without kojic acid on melasma.

 Source: LIM J. Treatment of melasma using kojic acid in a gel containing hydroquinone and glycolic acid.
 Dermatologic Surgery (1999).